Writing off debt

 A bad credit rating is fixable though, by means of a bad credit loan for example.

-Yes, Moneyexpert charges fees as explained in our Terms and Conditions .
-However, we do not charge for the initial call where we provide you with an assessment of your current position, advise on whether a debt solution would be suitable for you, and if so which product would be most appropriate.
-We're here to help you get out of debt, and not to make you pay for our advice.
+If you decide to sign up for an IVA then fees are payable as shown above.
+However, there is no charge for the initial call where you are provided with an assessment of your current position, advise on whether a debt solution would be suitable for you, and if so which product would be most appropriate.
+Immediate Financial are here to help you get out of debt, and not to make you pay for their advice.

 Is an Individual Voluntary Arrangement legally binding?